Souvik-Mandal-Harvard/ES_GPU/README.md

 ## Run Ethoscope

 ### Step 1: Upload Your Dataset
-> Upload your bodypoint dataset into the *data* folder inside BM_GPU under a single folder.
+> Create a folder named *data* inside BM_GPU, and create another folder inside the *data* with a name you prefer (without space).
 You should name this folder to whatever you would like to call the overall project name or iteration.
+Upload your bodypoint dataset (like the .h5 files) into the inner-most folder.

 ### Step 2: Update *config.yaml*
 > Update the configuration file so that the proper features and parameters are set to create a behavioral space based on the bodypoints you have provided.
 Specific information regarding each parameter of *config.yaml* can be found in this [document](docs/config.md).

+### Step 3: Run preproessing.py
+>

 ---
 # For Developers